Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Conclusions

 \section{Conclusions}

-The measurement of the $e^+e^-\to\pi^+\pi^-$ cross section was performed by the CMD-3 experiment at the VEPP-2000 collider in the energy range $\sqrt{s} = 0.32 \div 1.2$~GeV in 209 energy points.
+The measurement of the $e^+e^-\to\pi^+\pi^-$ cross section was performed by the CMD-3 experiment at the VEPP-2000 collider in the energy range $\sqrt{s} = 0.32 \hyph 1.2$~GeV in 209 energy points.
 The analysis was based on the biggest ever used collected statistics at the $\rho$ resonance region with $34\times10^{6}$ $\pi^+\pi^-$ events at $\sqrt{s}<1$~GeV.
 The large statistics allows to study various systematic effects in detail.
-The development of the analysis strategy, cross-check studies and the analysis of the systematic effects were done in blind manner, without knowing the measured value of the cross section.
 The total systematic uncertainty of the pion form factor in the central $\rho$-meson energy region is estimated as 0.7/0.9\%, with the two numbers reflecting the difference in the detector performance in the different data taking seasons.
 The new result generally shows larger $e^+e^-\to\pi^+\pi^-$ cross section compared to the previous measurements in the whole energy range under discussion.

-The $\rho-\omega$ interference observed in the data allowed to measure the branching ratio of the $\omega\to\pi^+\pi^-$ decay as given in Eq.~\ref{omega2pi}.
-As a by-product of the background analysis, the branching ratio of the $\omega\to\pi^+\pi^-\pi^0$ decay (given in Sec.\ref{omega3pi}) is measured using the background $3\pi$ events which contaminate the signal sample of $2\pi$ events within used collinear samples.
+The $\rho-\omega$ interference observed in the data allowed to measure the branching ratio of the $\omega\to\pi^+\pi^-$ decay as given in Eq.~(\ref{omega2pi}).
+As a by-product of the background analysis, the branching ratio of the $\omega\to\pi^+\pi^-\pi^0$ decay (given in Sec.~\ref{omega3pi}) is measured using the background $3\pi$ events which contaminate the signal sample of $2\pi$ events within used collinear samples.
 The obtained result is in good agreement with the other measurements of the $e^+e^-\to\pi^+\pi^-\pi^0$ cross section, which indicates the proper handling of the $3\pi$ background in the $2\pi$ sample.
 More precise study of the $e^+e^-\to\pi^+\pi^-\pi^0$ process will be done in the ongoing dedicated analysis of the full $3\pi$ events sample.

 At the energies around $\phi$-meson resonance the first measurement of the $e^+e^-\to\pi^+\pi^-$ cross section is performed with high energy resolution.
-The corresponding $\phi\to\pi^+\pi^-$ decay parameters are given in Eq.~\ref{phi2pi}.
+The corresponding $\phi\to\pi^+\pi^-$ decay parameters are given in Eq.~(\ref{phi2pi}).

 As one of the consistency checks, the $e^+e^-\to\mu^+\mu^-$ cross section was measured at the lowest energies $\sqrt{s}<0.7$~GeV, where the muon pairs can be cleanly separated from the others.
 The experimental values are well consistent with the QED prediction with the average ratio as: